Code-Institute-Submissions/Zolske-salt-and-pepper-manager/assets/doc/doc_ux.md

   - book a menu with their reservation
   - receive a reminder for their reservation
   - not reserve a table that is before the current time
   - when amending a reservation, the tables from the amended reservation should be returned to the total of the available tables (_at the moment the guest needs to cancel the reservation to access all possible tables and not just apart from the amendment_)
+  - add a  gallery of restaurant
+  - add a map with the location of the restaurant
 - the owner can:
   - tables should be returned automatically when a guest is deleted and not manually by the owner